spine-tools/SpineOpt.jl/README.md

-# SpineModel
+# SpineModel.jl

-A Julia Module to perform multiple data operations for the Spine project.
+A Julia Module to run simulations using data in the Spine format.
 It provides:
-- Functions to read data in the Spine format from an ODBC Database.
+- Functions to convert data Spine data objects into  [JuMP](https://github.com/JuliaOpt/JuMP.jl)-friendly objects.
-- Functions to convert data from the Spine format into algorithmic, [JuMP](https://github.com/JuliaOpt/JuMP.jl)-friendly format.
+- Functions and macros to manipulate JuMP-friendly objects.

 ## Getting started

 ### Pre-requisites

-- Julia 6.0+
+- Julia 0.6+

 ### Installation